hardwario/bc-website/content/blog/2018-01-19-why-bigclown-kit.md

 There are several levels for extensions, you can:

-* Connect simple sensors and actuators through the connector on Sensor Module.
-Use a breadboard or wires and I/O brought to the [HEADER](https://www.bigclown.com/doc/hardware/headers-and-signals/#module-drawing-standard) with GPIO, I2C, UART, SPI, PWM, ADC, DAC etc ([Beadboard Module](https://www.bigclown.com/doc/hardware/about-breadboard-module/) may help you).
+* Connect simple sensors and actuators through the connector on [Sensor Module](https://www.bigclown.com/doc/hardware/about-sensor-module/).

+* Use a breadboard or wires and I/O brought to the [HEADER](https://www.bigclown.com/doc/hardware/headers-and-signals/#module-drawing-standard) with GPIO, I2C, UART, SPI, PWM, ADC, DAC etc ([Beadboard Module](https://www.bigclown.com/doc/hardware/about-breadboard-module/) may help you).

+* Use [SMT](https://en.wikipedia.org/wiki/Surface-mount_technology) prototyping area on [Battery Module](https://cdn.myshoptet.com/usr/shop.bigclown.com/user/shop/big/42.png?5a1ae639).

 * Design your own Module - just use the Module size and HEADER signals on your PCB.